 I went out to brunch at Pennsylvania 6 DC on Saturday.
-I was truly impressed with the entire experience from the my steak and eggs to the bottomless mimosa bar.
+I was truly impressed with the entire experience from my steak and eggs to the bottomless mimosa bar.
 However, my favorite part of this brunch was the fried miso Brussels sprouts.
 I had never thought to use miso in Brussels sprouts before, but it was so delicious.
 It brought an incredible savory and salty aspect to the Brussels sprouts.
 The flavor was superb.
 I probably could have eaten the whole plate of these Brussels sprouts.

 - 2 pounds Brussels sprouts